Tamburlaine: Plot

 Part 1 opens in Persepolis.
 The Persian emperor, Mycetes, dispatches troops to dispose of Tamburlaine, a Scythian shepherd and, at that point, a nomadic bandit.
 In the same scene, Mycetes' brother Cosroe plots to overthrow Mycetes and assume the throne.

-The scene shifts to Scythia, where Tamburlaine is shown wooing, capturing, and winning Zenocrate, the daughter of the Egyptian king.
+The scene shifts to Scythia, where Tamburlaine is shown wooing, and winning, the captured Zenocrate, the daughter of the Egyptian king.
 Confronted by Mycetes' soldiers, he persuades first the soldiers and then Cosroe to join him in a fight against Mycetes.
 Although he promises Cosroe the Persian throne, Tamburlaine reneges on this promise and, after defeating Mycetes, takes personal control of the Persian Empire.

 Now a powerful figure, Tamburlaine turns his attention to Bajazeth, emperor of the Turks.
 He defeats Bajazeth and his tributary kings, capturing the emperor and his wife Zabina.
 The victorious Tamburlaine keeps the defeated ruler in a cage and feeds him scraps from his table, releasing Bajazeth only to use him as a footstool.
 Bajazeth later kills himself on stage by bashing his head against the bars upon hearing of Tamburlaine's next victory.
 Upon finding his body, Zabina does likewise.

 After conquering Africa and naming himself emperor of that continent, Tamburlaine sets his eyes on Damascus, a target which places the Egyptian sultan, his to-be father-in-law, directly in his path.
 Zenocrate pleads with her future husband to spare her father.
 He complies, instead making the sultan a tributary king.
 The play ends with the wedding of Tamburlaine and Zenocrate, who is crowned Empress of Persia.